iLVL-Key/FFXI/gearswap/readme.md

 <summary>COR</summary>

+Version 2.1
+- Added `MovementCastDelay` Advanced Option.
+Delays casting UP TO this amount in seconds when coming to a stop from moving to help prevent interruption.

 Version 2.0
 - Overhauled DT Override.
 Now called Danger Mode.
 Has 3 states: Auto, On, and Off.
 Auto will automatically layer the Danger set on top of other sets if it detects you are the target of a monster your party is fighting (party must have at least one other player, a party of all trusts will not trigger), disabled after a configurable amount of time has passed.
 On will always layers the Danger gear set on top of other gear sets.
 Off will disable this functionality.
 DT Override and Oh Shit gear sets have been removed and replaced by this system.
 - Added High Accuracy Mobs section.
 These targets automatically use the High Accuracy sets (melee, ranged attacks, and Weapon Skills), regardless of current Gear Mode.